 The purpose of these assessment criteria is to enable the teaching of Mindfulness-Based Interventions (MBIs) to be assessed for adherence and competence.

 The MBI:TAC was developed from 2008 in the context of Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) programmes in the UK and, in this context, MBIs refers to these programmes.
+The development of the tool was led by Bangor University in collaboration with colleagues at the mindfulness centres at Exeter and Oxford Universities.
 The MBI:TAC is now being used, however, to review competence and adherence of other MBIs and, in some cases, the descriptors have been tailored to the adapted programme.
+This 2021 version was created from a review with an eye towards trauma-sensitivity to more explicitly address trauma symptoms that may arise in response to meditation practice.
+Additionally, as MBI trainings make their way around the world, issues of diversity and global awareness require a broader perspective on how to assess competence and adherence across cultures, ethnicities, and a wide variety of populations.